fafeitsch/Route-Detour-Analyzer/README.md

 order to evaluate this I wrote the Route Detour Analyzer.
 It allows defining lines and compute the detours of sub paths withing that line.

+## Features

+* Define custom lines and experiment
+* Fine-tune lines by using way points (these are not counted as stops)
+* Parameterizable analysis
+* Min, median, average, and maximal detour per line
+* Automatic name generation for stops based on address data
+* Colorize lines
+* Use different routing severs and tile layers

+## Prerequisistes

+It is mandatory to have access to a OSRM server as well as a tile server.